 If you contribute to a health savings account (HSA), you won’t be allowed to continue contributing under Medicare.

 Money from your HSA can be spent more flexibly than insurance or Medicare benefits, so consider this carefully before enrolling.

-However, in many cases it’s smart to join at least premium-free Medicare Part A, if you’re eligible, when you turn 65.
+- You may want to join at least premium-free Medicare Part A, if you’re eligible when you turn 65 years old.
 The secondary coverage can help eliminate gaps in your group health plan and may help to save you money.

 - If you work for a small company with fewer than 20 employees or have a health plan with your employer that provides minimal coverage, it may make sense to switch to full Medicare coverage — including Part B and prescription drug benefits.

 - You’ll want to compare your current premiums and healthcare costs with Medicare premiums based on your income.